yubai90/yubai90.github.io/README.md

 My name is Yu Bai.
 I am currently a Research Fellow at Department of Econometrics and Business Statistics, Monash University.
+I am on the 2023-2024 job market.

-My research interests are in time-varying parameter models, Bayesian Econometrics and forecasting.
+My research interests are Econometrics, Forecasting, Applied Macroeconomics and Financial Econometrics.

 My CV is <a href="CV_Yu_Bai.pdf"> here.